SaraSaadoun/flask_api_python/README.md

 1. Build and train the machine learning model in a Jupyter Notebook (file: _model/Iris_model.ipynb_),
 2. save the model in a (pickle) file (file: _api/iris_model.pkl_)
 3. create an API application that uses the pre-trained model to generate predictions (file: _api/api.py_),
+4. create a UI for this API
-4. encapsulate the application in a Docker container (file: _api/Dockerfile_),
+4. encapsulate the application in a Docker container,
 5. deploy the application to a cloud server.

 ## Technical Requirements

-- Python 3.4+,
+- Python 3.11,
 - Docker,
 - The required Python libraries used can be installed from the included _requirements.txt_ file: